 Good morning!
 I'm Bob Brandenburg!

-And I'm Jessica Richter!
-Welcome to the "Bear Facts," where we have an incredible week to report about here at Bishop Garrigan High School.
+And I'm Dennis Gisch!
+Welcome once again to the "Bear Facts", the radio show where we tell you what's happening at Bishop Garrigan High School.

 "Bear Facts" Home Page